+AGENDA TITLE:

-AGENDA TITLE: 2009 Proposed Budget Department Presentations
+2009 Proposed Budget Public Hearing & Department Presentations

+DEPARTMENT:

-DEPARTMENT: City Manager
+City Manager

+PRESENTED BY: Robe

-PRESENTED BY: Robert Olander, City Manager
+Robert Olander, City Manager

 PROBLEM/ISSUE STATEMENT: The City Manager presented the 2009 Proposed Budget to the City Council on October 13, 2008.
-Tonight's agenda includes the review of department's 2009 budget requests.
+Tonight's agenda includes the first of two public hearings on the budget and the review of the Planning and Public Works department budgets.
 The proposed 2009 budget has been made available to the public and is available at the City Hall, Shoreline Police Station, Neighborhood Police Centers, Shoreline Library and Richmond Beach Library.
-In addition the November issue of "Currents" is a special 2009 Budget issue that is being sent to all City residents.
+In addition the November issue of "Currents" is a special 2009 Budget issue that has been sent to all City residents.

 The focus of the departmental presentations will be on any significant changes between the department's 2008 budget and the 2009 proposed budget.
 This will serve to expedite the budget review process and make the best use of the Council meeting time.
+Tonight the two remaining departments, Planning and Public Works, will be available to answer City Council questions.
 The department review schedule is listed below:

 October 20 October 27

 City Council Planning & Development Services

 City Manager Public Works

-Community Services
+Community Services ·

-City Clerk ·
+City Clerk

-City Attorney ·
+City Attorney

 Finance

 Human Resources

-Police -
+Police

 Criminal Justice (Jail & Court)

 Parks, Recreation & Cultural Services

-Tonight we plan to complete department reviews through the Parks, Recreation & Cultural Services Department.
-Future budget workshops are planned for October 27 and November 3.
+Future budget workshops are planned for November 3 and 17.
 Attachment A to this staff report is a suggested schedule for topics that will be covered at each of these workshops.
-Public hearings on the budget will be held on October 27th and November 17th.
+Public hearings on the budget will be held tonight and November 17th.
 The hearing on November 17th will have special emphasis on revenue sources and the 2009 property tax levy.
 The budget is scheduled for adoption on November 24.